Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 In contact with:

-If your uninterruptible power supply for a computer after a few years stopped holding the load after a power outage, then most likely its battery has failed.
-This is the most common breakdown of uninterruptible devices.
+If your source uninterruptible power supply for a computer that, after several years, no longer holds the load after turning off the power, then most likely its battery has failed.
+This is the most common breakdown of uninterruptible power supplies.
 The repair is extremely simple: replace the battery and forget about the problem for a few more years.

-Batteries of these types are not cheap.
+These types of batteries are not cheap.
 I suggest trying to restore the battery in a very simple way.

 Theory

 Why does the battery lose capacity and not hold a charge?
-One of the reasons for the failure of this type of batteries is the drying of the cans.
-Therefore, we will simply need to add a little distilled water to each compartment.
+One of the reasons for the failure of batteries of this type is the drying out of the cans.
+Therefore, we will just need to add a little distilled water to each compartment.

 Battery recovery

-I do not want to falsely reassure you, but the method is not one hundred percent, since it is possible that the battery has lost capacity not due to drying out.
+I don’t want to give you false hope, but the method is not one hundred percent effective, since perhaps the battery has lost capacity not due to drying out.
 Although any recovery is not 100% guaranteed.
-Therefore, we will only give the battery a chance, which is definitely worth using, since it will not require a solid effort from you, and if the restoration brings results, it will save you good money.
+Therefore, we will only give the battery a chance, which is definitely worth using, since it will not require significant effort from you, and if the restoration brings results, it will save you good money.

 Diagnostics

 We disassemble the uninterruptible power supply and remove the battery from it.
 We measure the voltage with a multimeter.
-If it is below 10 V, then the chances of restoring the battery are negligible, but still they are.
+If it is below 10 V, then the chances of restoring the battery are negligible, but they still exist.

-In a dried-up battery, the voltage usually fluctuates around 13 V, and when the load is connected, it drops almost immediately.
+For a dry battery, the voltage usually fluctuates around 13 V, and when a load is connected, it drops almost immediately.

 In my case, everything is bad - 8 V in total.